Source credibility: Dynamics

 The same can be said for advertisements.
 Generally, people are familiar with Nike, Puma and New Balance.
 A fairly new shoe company would have to work harder to gain customers.
 If a person/company is virtually unknown, they must create a sense of trust, believability in themselves and their product.
 People need to see evidence that the person/company can be trusted.
 The well-known person/company has to live up to the previous expectations and not disappoint those who have shown up to see them speak and possibly purchase product.
 The advertising and marketing industry calls this brand management.

 Transactional credibility is based on what takes place after initial credibility is established and during the course of interaction.
 Several factors affect credibility at this stage.
 How the audience receives the speaker's message, if the speaker will make a new or reaffirm old impressions, and how the speaker conveys his/her confidence or lack thereof are just a few.
 These factors could affect credibility either way for the speaker and affect how well the speaker's message is received.
 Either consciously or subconsciously, the audience examines the speaker's competence, likeability, passion, character, and, depending on the environment of the interaction, professionalism.
+Recent research by Wineburg and McGrew (2019) emphasizes the importance of 'lateral reading', a method where evaluators leave a source to verify its claims using multiple external references.
+This technique has proven to be effective in identifying bias and uncovering alternative motives, especially in interactions where initial judgments may need revision based on additional evidence.
 To maintain credibility, the speaker should be knowledgeable about the subject, sincere in his/her approach, enthusiastic and even relaxed.
 All of this will make the audience lean more towards trusting and having faith in the speaker rather than the opposite.
 In this sense, the audience comes with an expectation and hopes to leave with a better feeling about themselves as it relates to the person, product and/or company.